basierend auf Bewertungen

 Herbal alternatives to antibiotics for bladder infections

-There are around 150 million cases of bladder infections worldwide every year.
-25-30% of women will have at least one bladder infection during their lifetime.
-The infection is mainly caused by coli bacteria (Escheria coli), which are transmitted through the intestines.
+There are around 150 million cases of cystitis worldwide every year.
+25-30% of women have at least one bout of cystitis in their lifetime.
+The infection is mainly caused by coli bacteria (Escheria coli), which are transmitted via the intestines.

-Women have a higher risk due to their shorter urinary tract.
-If the mucous membranes at the entrance to the vagina are colonized by intestinal coliform bacteria, the risk is particularly high.
+Women are at higher risk due to their shorter urinary tract.
+If the mucous membranes of the vaginal opening are colonized by intestinal coli bacteria, the risk is particularly high.

 Many women get urinary tract infections after menopause because their mucous membranes dry out as a result of reduced estrogen levels.

-Coli bacteria are a natural part of the natural microflora in the intestine, but not in the bladder.
-When coli bacteria enter the urinary tract and bladder, the immune system's white blood cells are attracted and symptoms of cystitis appear.
+E. coli bacteria are a natural part of the natural microflora in the intestines, but not in the bladder.
+When E. coli bacteria enter the urinary tract and bladder, the white blood cells of the immune system are attracted and symptoms of cystitis appear.

-If the infection is not treated, in around 5% of cases the bacteria penetrate the urethra into the renal pelvis and cause inflammation of the kidneys (pyelonephritis).
+If the infection is not treated, in about 5% of cases the bacteria penetrate the renal pelvis via the urethra and cause pyelonephritis.

-Antibiotics are generally used in the treatment of inflammation of the urinary bladder.dR effective, but have some side effects and there are mainlya the risk of resistance developing.
-Additionally, antibiotics do not treat the underlying cause, such as a weak immune system.
+Although antibiotics are generally effective in treating bladder infections, they have some side effects and there is a risk that resistance will develop.
+In addition, antibiotics do not treat the underlying cause, such as a weak immune system.

-The big advantage of naturopathic approaches is that, if implemented consistently, they are at least as effective as antibiotics.
-The main difference is that they do not cause any negative side effects, but at the same time they strengthen the immune system and thus contribute to causal and not just symptomatic treatment.
-A reinfection is therefore significantly less likely to occur.
-After antibiotic therapy, on the other hand, there is a risk that the immune system will be weakened due to the intestinal flora now being affected, often leading to fungal infections (intestinal fungus and/or vaginal thrush) and, not infrequently, the next bladder infection very soon.
+The great advantage of naturopathic approaches is that, when used consistently, they are at least as effective as antibiotics.
+The main difference is that they have no negative side effects, but at the same time strengthen the immune system and thus contribute to causal rather than just symptomatic treatment.
+A new infection is therefore much less likely to occur.
+After antibiotic therapy, however, there is a risk that the immune system will be weakened due to the intestinal flora now being affected, often leading to fungal infections (intestinal fungus and/or vaginal fungus) and, not infrequently, the next bladder infection will occur very soon.

 Study situation on the use of micronutrients as an alternative to antibiotic therapy

-On behalf of the Institute for Quality and Efficiency in Healthcare (IQWiG), it was investigated whether herbal remedies help with recurring cystitis.
-The scientists' conclusion: The preventive use of Cranberry preparations can be useful in women with uncomplicated recurring cystitis.
-In comparison with a placebo treatment, there is an indication based on several randomized controlled studies that the infection will not return or will only return later.
+On behalf of the Institute for Quality and Efficiency in Health Care (IQWiG) investigated whether herbal remedies help with recurrent cystitis.
+The scientists’ conclusion: The preventive use of cranberry-Preparations can be useful for women with uncomplicated recurrent cystitis.
+In comparison with placebo treatment, several randomized controlled studies indicate that the infection does not recur or only recurs later.

-To answer the question of whether herbal remedies help with recurring, uncomplicated bladder infections, the scientific team commissioned by IQWiG identified 15 suitable studies.
-Most of the included studies examined preparations containing cranberries.
-Here there is an indication of a benefit of cranberry compared to placebo - both in terms of the recurrence rate of the urinary tract infection and in terms of the time until the first recurrence (recurrence).
-With regard to the prevention of recurrences, in addition to the cranberry preparations, there is evidence of a additional benefit , i.e. an added value, compared to treatment with antibiotics alone, for a preparation made from lovage root, rosemary leaves and centaury.
+To answer the question of whether herbal remedies help with recurrent uncomplicated cystitis, the IQWiG The scientific team commissioned by the company selected 15 suitable studies.
+Most of the studies included examined preparations containing cranberry.
+This shows an indication of a To use of cranberry compared to placebo – both in terms of the recurrence rate of the urinary tract infection and the time until the first recurrence (relapse).
+In terms of preventing recurrences, in addition to cranberry preparations, there is evidence for a preparation made from lovage root, rosemary leaves and centaury. additional benefit, thus an added value, compared to treatment with antibiotics alone.

-Various observational studies and one clinical study each prove that the vegetable mustard oils from Nasturtium and Horseradish are effective and well tolerated for uncomplicated respiratory tract infections and bladder infections and even Taken long-term can reduce the relapse rate of urinary and respiratory infections.
+Various observational studies and one clinical study each prove that the vegetable mustard oils from nasturtium and horseradish are effective and well tolerated in uncomplicated respiratory infections and cystitis and can even reduce the relapse rate of urinary and respiratory tract infections when taken long-term.

-Numerous studies show that the mustard oils it contains have antibacterial, anti-inflammatory and antiviral effects.
-This showed, among other things,athat only by combining the mustard oils of both plants is a particularly strong effect against many different types of bacteria achieved.
-In addition to a direct growth-inhibiting and germ-killing effect, mustard oils also have an effect on bacterial biofilm formation and the penetration of bacteria into the cells of the inner wall of the bladder (internalization).
-According to current knowledge, these are essential mechanisms, especially with regard to recurring bladder infections.
-In addition, the mustard oils intervene in the signaling pathways that are relevant for mediating inflammation and thus help to alleviate the often very painful symptoms of a bladder infection.
+Numerous studies show that the mustard oils contained antibacterial, anti-inflammatory and antiviral It was shown, among other things, that only the combination of the mustard oils from both plants achieves a particularly strong effect against many different types of bacteria.
+In addition to a direct growth-inhibiting and germicidal effect The mustard oils also have an effect on bacterial biofilm formation and the penetration of bacteria into the cells of the inner bladder wall (internalization).
+According to current knowledge, these are essential mechanisms, especially with regard to recurrent bladder infections.
+In addition, the mustard oils intervene in the signaling pathways relevant to inflammation and thus help to alleviate the often very painful symptoms of a bladder infection.

-The amino acid L-methionine has a urinary acidifying effect: the body needs approx. 0.5 g/day methionine.
-If you consume more than 1.5 g/day, the body has to break down the excess.
+The amino acid L-methionine has a Urine acidifying effect: The body needs about 0.5 g of methionine per day to maintain muscle.
+If you take in more than 1.5 g per day, the body has to break down the excess.
 This breakdown produces sulfate, which is excreted via the kidneys.
-Protons are secreted into the urine and it becomes acidic.
+Protons are secreted into the urine, which becomes acidic.

-The effect of the pumpkin was first discovered in the 16th century.
-Century described in connection with the urinary tract.
-Today we know that the effective ingredients can be found in its seeds, i.e. the pumpkin seeds.
-Their positive effect on the bladder has been scientifically investigated many times.
+The effect of pumpkin was first described in the 16th century in connection with the urinary tract.
+Today we know that the active ingredients in its seeds, i.e. the pumpkin seeds, can be found.
+Their positive effect on the bladder has been scientifically studied many times.
 It is noteworthy that these active ingredients are not contained in the popular pumpkin seed oil, as is often assumed, but only in the shell of the pumpkin seeds.

-Pumpkin seeds are indicated for strengthening and strengthening bladder function as well as for treating irritable bladder and micturition problems in BPH.
+Pumpkin seeds are indicated for strengthening and strengthening bladder function and for treating irritable bladder and urination problems in BPH.
 Phytosterols isolated from pumpkin seeds have been shown to have anti-inflammatory, antimicrobial, prostatotropic and urodynamic effects.
 In addition to the specific phytosterols, non-specific ingredients such as unsaturated fatty acids, certain amino acids, vitamins, minerals and trace elements can also be involved in the therapeutic effect of pumpkin seeds.

-The calming and regulating effect of oil pumpkin seeds on the bladder ("bladder tonic") was already described in reports from the 1960s.
-Later, the effect of 6 g of pumpkin seeds daily was tested in 101 patients with irritable bladders in an open study.
-During the treatment, the symptoms and the micturition index (daily urine volume/number of micturitions) improved: After eight weeks of treatment, the average urine volume per micturition had increased by almost 60%.
+The calming and regulating effect of pumpkin seeds on the bladder ("bladder tonic") was already described in reports from the 1960s.
+Later, an open study tested the effect of 6 g of pumpkin seeds daily on 101 patients with irritable bladder.
+During the treatment, the symptoms and the micturition index (daily urine volume/number of micturitions) improved: after eight weeks of treatment, the average amount of urine per micturition had increased by almost 60%.
 Too frequent and painful urination had noticeably decreased.
-Over 80% of patients reported a subjective improvement.
+Over 80% of the patients reported a subjective improvement.

-In addition to its wound-healing power, the Goldenrod was credited with another therapeutic property centuries ago: its diuretic effect.
+In addition to its wound-healing properties, goldenrod Centuries ago, goldenrod was already known to have another therapeutic property: its diuretic effect.
 This has been confirmed by modern phytotherapy.
-Goldenrod herb is now indicated for flushing therapy for inflammatory diseases of the urinary tract and for preventative treatment of urinary stones and kidney grit.
-Effective ingredients include flavonoids, saponins and phenol glycosides.
-In addition to the diuretic effect, goldenrod herb has also been proven to have anti-inflammatory, analgesic and mild spasmolytic properties.
-They prove to be beneficial for urinary tract infections, such as bladder infections.
+Goldenrod is now indicated for flushing therapy in inflammatory diseases of the urinary tract and for the preventive treatment of kidney stones and kidney gravel.
+Flavonoids, saponins and phenol glycosides are considered to be effective ingredients.
+In addition to its diuretic effect, goldenrod has also been shown to have anti-inflammatory, analgesic and slightly spasmolytic properties.
+These are beneficial for urinary tract infections, such as cystitis.

-The ingredients contained in Rosemary include:a essential oils, tannins, flavonoids, bitter substances and resins.
-In folk medicine, rosemary is mainly used to stimulate the flow of bile and urine, for wounds and eczema as well as for gastrointestinal complaints.
+The rosemary The ingredients include essential oils, tannins, flavonoids, bitter substances and resins.
+In folk medicine, rosemary is used primarily to stimulate the flow of bile and urine, for wounds and eczema, and for gastrointestinal complaints.

-lovage or The lovage root is also one of the tried and tested medicinal plants when it comes to natural therapy for bladder infections, kidney problems and urinary stone disease.
-For example, the essential oils contained in lovage promote...a the excretion of urine via the kidneys - they have a diuretic effect, as it is called in technical jargon.
-The urinary tract is therefore flushed more intensively.
-This indirectly makes it more difficult for bacteria to adhere to the mucous membrane and is flushed out in the urine.
+lovage Lovage root is also one of the tried and tested medicinal plants when it comes to natural treatment of bladder infections, kidney problems and urinary stones.
+For example, the essential oils contained in lovage promote the excretion of urine via the kidneys - they have a diuretic effect, as the technical jargon goes.
+The urinary tract is thus flushed out more thoroughly.
+This indirectly makes it more difficult for bacteria to attach themselves to the mucous membrane and they are flushed out with the urine.

-Vitamin D increases the production of cathelicidin, an antimicrobial peptide that may be able to reduce the penetration of infectious microorganisms into the bladder mucosa by attaching to the adhesive particles of pathogens such as E. coli binds (a similar mechanism to D-mannose) and stimulates the immune response.
+vitamin D increases the production of cathelicidin, an antimicrobial peptide that may be able to reduce the penetration of infectious microorganisms into the bladder mucosa by binding to the adhesive particles of pathogens such as E. coli (a mechanism similar to that of D-mannose) and stimulating the immune response.
 This is confirmed by a study of postmenopausal women, which found that women deficient in this vitamin were more likely to suffer from urinary tract infections.
-The study compared the vitamin D levels of women with recurrent infections with those of women who did not experience such episodes and found significantly lower vitamin D levels in the first group (9.8 ng/ ml compared to an average of 23 ng/ml).
+The study compared the vitamin D levels of women with recurrent infections with those of women who did not experience such episodes, and found significantly lower vitamin D levels in the former group (9.8 ng/ml compared to an average of 23 ng/ml).

 your shopping basket